Mentally ill people in United States jails and prisons: Solitary confinement

-In addition, scholars argue the conditions of solitary confinement make it much more difficult to deliver proper psychiatric care.
+In addition, scholars argue that the conditions of solitary confinement make it much more difficult to deliver proper psychiatric care.
 According to researchers J. Metzner and J. Fellner, "Mental health services in segregation units are typically limited to psychotropic medication, a health care clinician stopping at the cell front to ask how the prisoner is doing (i.e., mental health rounds), and occasional meetings in private with a clinician."
-One study in the American Journal of Public Health claimed that health care professionals must "frequently" conduct consultation through a slit in a cell door or an open tier that provides no privacy.
+One study in the American Journal of Public Health claimed that health care professionals must "frequently" conduct consultations through a slit in a cell door or an open tier that provides no privacy.

 However, some researchers disagree with the scope of claims surrounding the psychological effects of solitary confinement.
-For example, in 2006 researchers G. D. Glancy and E. L. Murray conducted a literature review in which they claimed that many frequently-cited studies have methodological concerns, including researcher bias, the use of "volunteer nonprisoners, naturalistic experiments, or case reports, case series, and anecdotes" and concluded "there is little evidence to suggest the majority...kept in SC...experience negative mental health effects."
+For example, in 2006, researchers G. D. Glancy and E. L. Murray conducted a literature review in which they claimed that many frequently-cited studies have methodological concerns, including researcher bias, the use of "volunteer Non prisoners, naturalistic experiments, or case reports, case series, and anecdotes", and concluded "there is little evidence to suggest the majority...kept in SC...experience negative mental health effects."
 However, they did support claims that inmates with preexisting mental illnesses are more vulnerable and do suffer adverse effects.
-In their conclusion they claim "we should therefore be concerned about those with pre-existing mental illness who are housed in segregation because there is nowhere else to put them within the correctional system."
+In their conclusion, they claim, "we should therefore be concerned about those with pre-existing mental illness who are housed in segregation because there is nowhere else to put them within the correctional system."